Ghostwatch: Controversy

 Although Ghostwatch was aired under the Screen One drama banner, its documentary style led many viewers to believe the events were real, causing much controversy after the show's airing.
-The BBC was besieged with phone calls from irate and frightened viewers, among them Parkinson's elderly mother.
+The BBC was besieged with phone calls from irate and frightened viewers, among them Michael Parkinson's alarmed 81-year-old mother.
 British tabloids and other newspapers criticised the BBC the next day for the disturbing nature of some scenes, such as Greene's final scene where she is locked in an under-stairs cupboard with the howling ghost, and Parkinson's eerie possession scene.

 A false rumour persisted that Sarah Greene had advertised the programme on her Saturday morning children's show Going Live!, including a visit to the location of the "haunting", and gave the impression that she was taking part in a "reality show".
 This rumour was debunked via the Ghostwatch: Behind the Curtain blog (which gathered information for a documentary about the show).
 After acquiring the three most likely episodes of Going Live (the week before, the day Ghostwatch was shown, and the week after), the blog's editors found no reference to the show.
 Greene did however appear on the following Monday's Children's BBC strand to reassure younger viewers the show was not real.

 The programme has yet to be repeated in full on any UK-based television channel, following its initial broadcast.